DannyNoam/rpi-home-dashboard/README.md

 Some images here: http://imgur.com/a/b8y1s

 ### Prerequisites
-- A CORS-enabled browser.
-For Chrome, I reccommend: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en
-- NPM (Node Package Manager) installed
+- npm (Node Package Manager) installed
-- Gulp
+- gulp

 ### Weather
 Firstly, you'll need to get the longitude and latitude of where your dashboard will be used.
 Go to http://en.mygeoposition.com/, get your location details and make a note of them.
 Next, you'll need to edit src/constants/CurrentLocation.js, and replace the placeholder text with your location details.